29 Useful Japanese Keigo Phrases to help you out at Work

-When you first start studying Japanese it’s very easy to learn the basics of hiragana and katakana right away and with the right Japanese language courses, it’s not hard to get to a conversational level in a relatively short period of time.
+When you first start studying Japanese it’s very easy to learn the basics of hiragana and katakana right away.
+With the right Japanese language courses, it’s not hard to get to a conversational level in a relatively short period of time.

-However if you want to work in Japan you will need to learn a whole new language called kiego.
-Often called ‘Honorific speech in Japanese’, it is speech that is designed to show respect, and their use is mandatory in many social situations such as in a professional setting.
+However if you want to work in Japan you will need to learn a whole new language form called kiego.
+Often called ‘Honorific speech in Japanese’, keigo is language that is designed to show respect.
+Their use is mandatory in many social situations such as in a professional setting.

 If the thought of learning a whole new style of speaking Japanese sounds scary then you are not alone.
 Memorizing keigo is a challenge for even Japanese people so it’s good to know that we’re all in the same position.
 Very often, Japanese people will not learn keigo in school, but during intensive training sessions before they start their first job.

-As a foreigner, you will probably first learn the plain form of a verb before eventually moving onto the polite level (丁寧/ていねい).
-This consists in the stem of a verb and what is called the ます form:
+You will probably first learn the plain verb forms before eventually moving onto the polite level (丁寧/ていねい).
+This consists of the stem of a verb and what is called the ます form:

 Example: To see: 見る becomes 見ます.

-Keigo covers both a humble (謙譲語) and polite speech (尊敬語) style with various levels of vocabulary and expressions with written Japanese offering even more complexity.
+Keigo covers both humble (謙譲語) and polite (尊敬語) speaking style with various levels of vocabulary and expressions with written Japanese offering even more complexity.

 If you are looking to work in Japan, learning Japanese Business Keigo is one way to increase your chances to find employment and to establish a good relationship with your colleagues.

-While native speakers are expected to use correctly Keigo and if they do not, they are seen as unprofessional and will be frowned upon), the same is not always true for non-native speakers.
-Foreigners are often forgiven for their misuses and are excused for not having a good command of that high level of Japanese.
+While native speakers are expected to use proper Keigo (and if they do not, they are seen as unprofessional and will be frowned upon), the same is not always true for non-native speakers.
+Foreigners are often forgiven for their misuse of keigo and are excused for not having a good command of that high level of Japanese.

-However, you should do your best to try.
-And the best way to master the Japanese honorific is to learn slowly but surely, all the in’s and out’s of respectful speech.
+That being said, you should do your best to try and learn Japanese Keigo.
+And the best way to master the Japanese honorific is to learn slowly but surely all the in’s and out’s of respectful speech.

-One first step would be to understand that some kanji readings and some words will be different whether you are casual or polite.
+The first step is understanding that some kanji readings and some words are different depending on if you are casual or polite.
 The easiest example is the word “tomorrow”.
 You’ll learn 明日 is read あした but, as you progress in your Japanese studies, you’ll quickly encounter the reading あす.

 Studious student: 先生!
 Why 明日’s kanji are read as あす here?
 What does it mean?